checkstyle/checkstyle/.github/ISSUE_TEMPLATE/bug_report.md

 ---------------

-Describe what you expect in detail.
+**Describe what you expect in detail.**

 --------------

 Still not clear ???
 see example - https://checkstyle.org/report_issue.html#How_to_report_a_bug.3F

-ATTENTION: FAILURE TO FOLLOW THE ABOVE TEMPLATE WILL RESULT IN THE ISSUE BEING CLOSED.
+ATTENTION: FAILURE TO FOLLOW THE ABOVE TEMPLATE MAY RESULT IN THE ISSUE BEING CLOSED.